 If you’re a foodie, Burlington will suit.
 It outshines much of the US with a bounty of locally grown food.
 Farm to table eating isn’t just trendy; it’s a well established tradition.
 There’s even excellent street food at Farmers and Foragers Food Truck.

-Where to eat: Bleu Northeast Seafood, Hen of the Wood, Juniper
+Where to eat in Burlington: Bleu Northeast Seafood, Hen of the Wood, Juniper, The Great Northern, honey RoadTrattoria Delia

 3. Brattleboro Vermont

-Located on the banks of the Connecticut River, Brattleboro is a gorgeous town.
+Located on the banks of the Connecticut River, Brattleboro is a gorgeous town and definitely off the beaten path.
 Your first stop should be the Creamery Covered Bridge, a historic landmark dating from 1879.

 Brattleboro also has a performing arts scene focused on classical music.
 The marquis venue is the Marlboro Music School.
 Brattleboro hosts the New England Bach Festival, a winter Chamber Music Series, and the Vermont Renaissance Festival (in nearby Vernon).

-Where to eat: Mocha Joe's Cafe, Amy's Bakery Arts Cafe, Peter Havens
+Where to eat in Brattleboro: Mocha Joe’s Cafe, Amy’s Bakery Arts Cafe, Peter Havens, T.J.
+Buckley’s

 4. White Mountains, New Hampshire